sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

     ```

     Accompanying this, lets provide it with the function that we currently have not defined yet - `sendSelfAddressRequest()`.
-Lets paste  it under our `main()`function, above the `displayClientMessage()` function that we declared earlier :
+Lets paste  it under our `main()`function, above the `displayClientMessage()` function that we declared earlier:

     ```
     /*